 This program has specific admission requirements.
-Residents of South Suburban College's District will be given first priority for admission into the program.
 Admission to the College does not guarantee admission to the program.
 Before receiving an application to the Coding & Billing Specialist Program the student must:

-- 1. Submit an application for credit courses to South Suburban College. - 2.
-Forward high school/GED transcripts to the Office of Admissions & Records. - 3.
-Take the SSC College Placement test and complete any required college preparatory class in Math, English or Reading with a grade of "C" or better.
-Math must be completed through MTH 091-General Mathematics, ENG 098-Writer's Workshop I; through RDG 082-Reading & Learning Skills III. - 4.
-Complete the following prerequisite courses: MAS 104-Medical Office Foundations MDR 103-Medical Terminology BIO 115-Human Body Structure MIS 101-Computer Literacy and Applications - 5.
-MDR 108 Essentials of Human Diseases.
+- Submit an application for credit courses to South Suburban College. - Forward high school/GED transcripts to the Office of Admissions & Records. - Take the SSC College Placement test and complete any required college preparatory class in Math, English or Reading with a grade of "C" or better.
+Math must be completed through MTH 091-General Mathematics, ENG 098-Writer's Workshop I; through RDG 082-Reading & Learning Skills III.

+- 4. Complete the following prerequisite courses: MAS 104-Medical Office Foundations MDR 103-Medical Terminology BIO 115-Human Body Structure MIS 101-Computer Literacy and Applications - MDR 108 Essentials of Human Diseases.
 This course can be taken prior to acceptance and must be completed prior to entering Semester Two. - 6.
 Submit an application to Room 4453 by June 1st for Fall and November 1st for Spring.